 This is a popular blend for those who like larger clouds of vapour.
 The VG will provide that, and the addition of PG will give you a good throat hit as well.
 It’s not for those who really want to recreate an experience that has a big throat hit, but it does the job for many.

 This is really more of an entry point into the world of blends.
 It’ll give you an idea of both, but you’ll likely quickly move in one direction or another.

 This is another popular blend, and one that is more slanted toward a bigger throat hit.
 It gives you that experience you may be missing, but it also creates a good amount of vapour too.

 This is also another option, especially for those who are primarily concerned with that very clear throat hit.
 It’ll hit the back of your throat in a way that very heavier smokers might enjoy.
 It’s also a way to stay under the radar with vaping, as it produces a smaller amount of vapour when you exhale.

 As you can see, there are some decisions you can make here.
 Even between these popular blend mixes, some are choosing to fine-tune it to an even greater extent.
 Depending on the type of vaping device you use, you’ll want to find a blend that fits both your needs and your device.
 This is a great intro for the subject, but make sure you experiment some yourself to see what works best.
-We offer e liquid sampler packs so that you can try various flavour combinations and PG/VG mixes to establish what you enjoy most.
+We offer mixed packs of e-liquid flavours so that you can try various flavour combinations and PG/VG mixes to establish what you enjoy most.